gregbayer/logcatcher/README.md

 You should see logs show up in /mnt/scribe_logs/application1/.

-# Load Balancer (ELB) Config
+# Load Balancer Config

-See Amazon's ELB documentation for complete details.
+See [Amazon's ELB documentation](http://aws.amazon.com/elasticloadbalancing/) for complete details.
 ELB heartbeat requests can be directed at http://<your_server_dns_name_or_ip>:8080/index.html